 24. “Say it ain’t So, Joe”

 This old term comes from the 1919 Black Sox scandal in which the Black Sox team conspired to lose the Baseball World Series and bet against themselves.
 A young fan came up to one implicated player, Shoeless Joe Jackson, he said to him “Say it ain’t so, Joe!”
 Today, we use this phrase when something happens that we don’t want to happen and we’re looking for confirmation of bad news from someone who knows the facts for sure

 A screwball is a ball that behaves in odd and unexpected ways.
 It’s an uncommon ball in baseball because it can damage the pitcher’s arm.
-It’s often considered the opposite to a curve ball because it moves in a different direction to a curve ball.
+It’s often considered the opposite of a curve ball because it moves in a different direction than a curve ball.
 Outside of baseball, the term “screwball” is used to refer to people who are a bit quirky and even crazy.
 It’s a reference to the unconventionality of the pitch, and equally, the unconventionality of the person who is being called a screwball.

 26. Playing Small Ball

-Small ball is a type of game play in baseball which involves getting runs by hitting and running singles rather than home runs.
+Small ball is a type of gameplay in baseball that involves getting runs by hitting and running singles rather than home runs.
 It involves a focus on slow and incremental gains rather than big hits.
 Outside of baseball, we can say someone is playing small ball when they’re not trying to ‘hit it out of the park’, but trying to get a small incremental win.
 In a relationship, you might play small ball when you want to convince your partner to buy a pet – you realize getting a dog is too much of an ask, so you suggest getting a fish tank instead.